-Each session will highlight content and resources related to a different world region: Africa, Asia, Europe, Latin America, the Middle East and North Africa, and Russia.
-Teachers can attend one session to learn about a specific area, or attend all sessions to gain a broader understanding of our global environment.
-Attending educators will receive content and resources to equip students with the critical thinking skills and global perspective necessary to solve the sustainability challenges of the future.
+Each session will highlight content and resources related to a different world region: Europe, Africa, Asia, and the Middle East.
+Teachers can attend one session to learn about a specific area, or attend all sessions to gain a broader understanding of the current moment around the globe.
+Attending educators will receive content and resources to equip students with the critical thinking skills and global perspective necessary to solve challenges of the future.

 A week of programming:

 +Sunday, November 13 ***special time*** 2pm: “In Conversation with Ukrainian Teachers”

 Join us for a special discussion on education and resilience in wartime with displaced Ukrainian teachers in the United States and those still teaching in Ukraine, including in the Russian-occupied territories.
 The panelists will talk about the challenges they and their students face with access to safe school space and learning resources, and what it takes to counter the Russian invasion and propaganda through education.